gabotechs/MusicGPT/README.md

 # Usage

-There's two ways of interacting with the MusicGPT: the UI mode and the CLI mode.
+There are two ways of interacting with MusicGPT: the UI mode and the CLI mode.

 ## UI mode

-This mode will display a chat-like web application for exchanging prompts with the LLM models.
+This mode will display a chat-like web application for exchanging prompts with the LLM.
 It will store your chat history and allow you to play the generated music samples whenever you want.
 You can run the UI by just executing the following command: